 Then we visit the historic Quinta do Noval (f.
 1715), which lays claim to the creation of the LBV style of Port and also crafts its exceptional Vintage Nacional wine from ungrafted, pre-phylloxera vines.
 Tonight we settle into our second hotel, which is also a winery, Casa de Casal de Loivos, perched high above Pinhão.
-Dinner is at the hotel.
+Dinner is in town.

-DAY 5 – THE MOST BEAUTIFUL TRAIN RIDE IN THE WORLD
+DAY 4 – THE FAMOUS DOURO TRAIN RIDE

 The Douro is a UNESCO World Heritage Site, and today we’ll soak up its awesome beauty.
 The occasion is a scenic train ride from Pinhão to the Douro Superiore, the driest, hottest, and most remote region for Port grapes.
 We’ll take the train to Pocihno, the eastern terminus of the Douro railway, just shy of the Spainish border.
 (There’s nothing to see in Pocihno, so we’ll have 40 minutes to kill at the station before our return trip.)
 For lunch, we’ll eat with the locals in Pinhao.